 SenseCAP is a series of industrial IoT products.
 Its LoRaWAN version is based on LoRaWAN protocol and deployable worldwide with multiple ISM bands.
 SenseCAP is encapsulated in an IP66 enclosure, making it applicable in outdoor remote sensing scenarios such as Smart Farming, Smart City, and other IoT applications that need low-power, long-distance, and long-term data collection.

-SenseCAP will be available for purchase soon.
+SenseCAP LoRaWAN version is now released, and you can see more details here.
 If you have any questions, feel free to leave a comment here, email us (iot[at]seeed[dot].cc), or join the discussion at Seeed Forum.

 SenseCAP User Cases